52ForPeerReview/S0AndS0/rounds/_r000/043_css-menu-example.md

 - **`assets/css/style.css`** provides additional styling and further enhances menu presentation.

-Python or your faviourit development web-server may be used to test site and any changes, eg...
+Python or your favourite development web-server may be used to test site and any changes, eg...

 ```bash